bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% si_intro Save System configuration to a file %}

 You can save the geometry and calibration data in a file.
-This is handy if you want to switch easily between different Lighthouse systems or you want to configure more crazyflies so that they share a common coordinate system.
+This is handy if you want to switch easily between different Lighthouse systems or you want to configure more Crazyflies so that they share a common coordinate system.

 {% endsi_intro %}